 It should run you around $400 and is absolutely worth every penny, as far as I am concerned.

-Have any questions about the dual battery setup?
-Do you have a dual battery setup already?
+Have any questions about getting a dual battery setup?
+Do you have one of these systems in place already?
 Sound off in the comments below with your experience and perspective.

 Dual Battery Resources

-- Andy Arthur Dual Battery setup on Chevy Silverado — his thoughts four months on.
+- Andy Arthur’s set up on a Chevy Silverado — his thoughts four months on.

 - Roll Global’s Truck Camping in Style with details about running a fridge and more.